-We got together with Bridgedale, the market leaders in technical socks for walking, to find the top five walks in the Yorkshire Dales.
+We got together with Bridgedale, the market leaders in technical socks for walking, to find the top five walks in the area.
 Bridgedale offers a comprehensive range of technical socks for outdoor pursuits such as walking and hiking.
-It’s fair to say the weather doesn’t always play ball in the Yorkshire Dales, so we like to have a pair of their waterproof socks handy, to keep our feet cosy and dry on these Yorkshire Dales walks.
+It’s fair to say the weather doesn’t always play ball in the Dales, so we like to have a pair of their waterproof socks handy, to keep our feet cosy and dry on these Yorkshire Dales walks.

 Keld to Tan Hill Inn

 Distance: 9 miles

 Check out Britain’s highest public house with a walk from the charming little hamlet of Keld at the head of Swaledale.
 Admire the cascades of East Gill Force before beginning the walk from the footpath signposted Murker.
 You’ll soon reach the famous Pennine Way, following the acorn signs directing you across the blustery moor to Tan Hill Inn.